dacracter/bandicamcrack/README.md

 4. Download the keymaker.exe file
 5. Put it in the root of your bandicam installation
 6. Start keymaker.exe as administrator
-7. Enter an email address (yours or an random email address)
+7. Enter an email address (yours or a random email address)
 8. Click on Register application!
 9. Enjoy